Airbus CFO says A350 in challenging phase, tweaks A380

 Airbus still aims to break even on the jet in 2015 and expects to deliver 30 of the double-decker planes per year in both 2014 and 2015, he added.

-Wilhelm reaffirmed plans to cut 5,800 jobs as part of a restructuring of the company's defence and space division, and said he expected talks with unions to be completed in mid-year.
+Wilhelm reaffirmed plans to cut 5,800 jobs as part of a restructuring of the company's defense and space division, and said he expected talks with unions to be completed in mid-year.